oskarvanderwal/lm-checkpoints/README.md

 # 🤖🚩lm-checkpoints
-Simple library for dealing with language model checkpoints.
+> Simple library for dealing with language model checkpoints.

+*lm-checkpoints* should make it easier to work with intermediate training checkpoints that are provided for some language models.
+This allows you to iterate over the training steps, to define different subsets, to automatically clear the cache for previously seen checkpoints, etc. Nothing fancy, a simple wrapper for 🤗 models.

 Install using `pip install lm-checkpoints`.

 ## Checkpoints
-Currently implemented for:
+Currently implemented for the following models on HuggingFace:
 - [The Pythia models](https://github.com/EleutherAI/pythia)
 - [MultiBERTs](https://huggingface.co/google/multiberts-seed_0)